aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - Hardware tests are now collapsed.
 - Some description of tests have been updated to be more precise.
 - Sorting of the test results is now done per device as opposed to per category.
-- A new `strict_mode` option has been introduced:
-  - **Enabled (True):** If any command collection fails, the task for the device will fail in Ansible, stopping the play.
-Consequently, no report will be generated for that device.
-  - **Disabled (False, default):** The play continues even if a command collection fails, but the test associated with the failed command will be marked as FAIL in the `eos_validate_state` report.

 ## How to run eos_validate_state in ANTA mode